 Keep taking the “next right step”, and evaluate and measure in between.
 Remember, it’s a journey.
 You will learn so much about the technology, the requirements, your business processes, your team strength, and weaknesses, etc so you have to keep measuring and evaluating and finding the “next right” step to take.

 What seems to be the right path on day one, will not (and should not) be the right path once you have delivered the first part of the roadmap.
 If the first part of the roadmap is chosen correctly and implemented correctly, then the impact should result in new and better understandings and open up new possibilities that need to be evaluated before you take the next action.
 The “next right” starting point might change as a result.

-Doing this right, you should find yourself in a never-ending journey.
+By doing this right, you should find yourself on a never-ending journey.
 One that opens up new opportunities for your business at every step of the way.

-At Geeks we use Digital IQ, a data-driven tool with intelligent processing behind, to find the “first right place”.
+At Geeks we use Digital IQ, a data-driven tool with intelligent processing behind it, to find the “first right place”.
 We keep using the tool along the way to evaluate and measure the impact of each initiative to allow the “next right step” to manifest itself.